kent-map/kent/20c/20c-makaula-white-biography/README.md

 As the age of nine months, Albert grew seriously ill.
 His sickness was seen as a bad omen among the Bhaca people who feared that a great calamity would befall the tribe.
 Chief Makaula and Albert's mother, Mamagayiyana (The Great Wife) tried everything to cure Albert.[^ref2] Growing desperate, Albert's mother walked 20 miles to the mission station at Tshungwana (Osborn) carrying Albert on her back, whilst Chief Makaula followed on horseback.
 Here they asked the English missionary, Reverend Charles White to help save their son, saying: "Here is a thing that I have brought you; if it lives it is yours, if it dies, bury it."[^ref3] Charles and Martha White, who had no children of their own, agreed to look after Albert and he recovered.
 The Whites adopted Albert, who was the Chief's second son, and he added White to his name, making him Albert Makaula-White.
 He lived with the Whites for 15 years.
 <param ve-map center="Q67479626" zoom="12">

 Albert grew up as a Black child amongst White people.
-He integrated well and is described as speaking perfect English and enjoyed conversing, particularly with adults, although he didn't learn his native tongue until he was 16.[^ref4] Most of his youth was spent in South Africa; where he would have witnessed the tribal conflict that took place and the impact that this had on the local community.
-In 1871, Chief Makaula asked Reverend White to act as an intermediary between the AmaBhaca and the warring Griquas, but White struggled to broker peace and the mission station became crowded with displaced women and children fleeing the aggression.[^ref5] Whilst Albert was living in Africa, he taught at a missionary school which had over 200 pupils.[^ref6]
+He integrated well and is described as speaking perfect English and enjoyed conversing, particularly with adults, although he didn't learn his native tongue until he was 16.[^ref4] Most of his youth was spent in South Africa; where he would have witnessed the tribal conflict that took place and the impact that this had on the local community.[^ref5] In 1871, Chief Makaula asked Reverend White to act as an intermediary between the AmaBhaca and the warring Griquas, but White struggled to broker peace and the mission station became crowded with displaced women and children fleeing the aggression.[^ref6]
 <br><br>
 In 1888, Makaula-White came to the UK and visited Henry Darney, father in law of the Colonial Resident Magistrate in Bacaland, at his home in Kinghorn, Scotland.[^ref7] It was in this year that Reverend Charles White died, with Martha dying two years later.[^ref8]

 After the death of his adoptive parents, Albert trained to become a clergyman at the Richmond Theological College in Surrey.
-It was whilst he was here that he conducted services at Wesleyan Chapels in Thame[^ref9], Banbury[^ref10] and Winchcombe.[^ref11]
+It was whilst he was here that he conducted services at Wesleyan Chapels in Thame[^ref9], Hastings, Banbury[^ref10], Sandycombe and Winchcombe.[^ref11]
 <br><br>
 After leaving the college, Albert married Eleanor Botting at Wesleyan Methodist Church in Strood in December 1891.[^ref12] Eleanor was a local dressmaker and the daughter of a carpenter.
 Interracial relationships in the late 19th century and in the early 20th century became more regular, but no means common.
 Eleanor's parents did attend the wedding.
 However, many people in interracial relationships and/or mixed-race people were met with disapproval and often faced similar or worse discrimination than Black people.
 This can be demonstrated by the fact that mixed ethnicity only became an option in the 2001 Census, 110 years after Albert and Eleanor's marriage.[^ref13] Before this, mixed-race people were called Negros or Coloured (these were considered the polite terms).
 <br><br>